MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 ms.author: tpalmer
 ---

-# The Dynamics 365 Health Accelerator
+# The Dynamics 365 Healthcare Accelerator

-With the [Dynamics 365 Health Accelerator](https://appsource.microsoft.com/product/dynamics-365/msemr.healthcarecommondatamodel?tab=Overview), you can rapidly develop healthcare solutions using Fast Healthcare Interoperability Resources (FHIR) entities such as patient, condition, and care plan.
+With the [Dynamics 365 Healthcare Accelerator](https://appsource.microsoft.com/product/dynamics-365/msemr.healthcarecommondatamodel?tab=Overview), you can rapidly develop healthcare solutions using Fast Healthcare Interoperability Resources (FHIR) entities such as patient, condition, and care plan.

-The Health Accelerator was announced in July 2018 at Ignite, and the initial release includes these features:
+The Healthcare Accelerator was announced in July 2018 at Ignite, and the initial release includes these features:
 -	extension of the Common Data Model (CDM) to include concepts for health, including entity definitions and relationships
 -	built-in forms, such as **Patient**, **Practitioner**, and **Related person**, which you can leverage or enhance for customer engagement
 -	a built-in app to provide a sample of what's possible on the Unified Interface